| | |

 Pandan is a tropical plant that grows abundantly in Southeast Asia.
 In Chinese culture, it is known as the “fragrant plant” because of its unique, sweet aroma.
 The leaves are used for their flavor in many Thai and Southeast-Asian dishes.
 Pandan is also sold as a paste, extract, and powder, which is used to flavor desserts, much like we use vanilla here in the west.
 I personally love it and the taste reminds me of a combination of coconut and vanilla. it’s a subtle flavor that adds a wonderful sweet taste.

 So I decided baking the pandan coconut french toast on a sheet pan was the best option.
-It really did make everything super easy.
-To make it even easier on myself I bought sliced brioche bread (I highly recommend it, it’s soft and buttery, and there really isn’t another replacement for it).
-Most grocery stores that I’ve seen have them and trust me… I live in La Crosse Wisconsin and am constantly having to find adaptions for Chinese food, so trust me when I say… Sliced Brioche Bread is more readily available than it used to be.
+It did make everything super easy.
+I bought sliced brioche bread to make it even easier on myself (I highly recommend it, it’s soft and buttery, and there really isn’t another replacement for it).
+Most grocery stores that I’ve seen have them and trust me… I live in La Crosse Wisconsin and constantly have to find adaptions for Chinese food, so trust me when I say… Sliced Brioche Bread is more readily available than it used to be.
 But… If you can’t find it… like so much else… Amazon does offer it.

 The process itself is fairly easy.
 Make the pandan coconut french toast batter, put it all on a baking sheet, and bake.
 I like to serve mine with shredded coconut, but you don’t have to do that.